OHIF/Viewers/platform/docs/docs/faq.md

 ### Is The OHIF Viewer [HIPAA][hipaa-def] Compliant?

 **NO.** The OHIF Viewer **DOES NOT** fulfill all of the criteria to become HIPAA Compliant.
-It is the users responsibility to ensure compliance with applicable rules and regulations.
+It is the users' responsibility to ensure compliance with applicable rules and regulations.

 <!--